ruimarnjr/ConsoleChase/TESTING.md

 ### JavaScript Validation

 [JSHint](https://jshint.com/) was used to validate the JavaScript code added to the project.
-External JS, for Bootstrap, jQuery and Fontawesome purposes were not validated through JSHint.

 | Page | Screenshot | Errors | Warnings |
 | ---- | ---------- | ------ | -------- |